5 questions to help you zero in on the best software for your midsize or small law firm

 - How many licenses you’ll need to buy — pricing may come into play?

 - Who can see what data and how does the product delineate between users?
 Is there an approval process on the timesheets?
-Does everyone need access to that?
+Does everyone need access to financial reporting?

 2. How and where do you want to interact with the software?

-If you have an accounting department, you have people who can do manual work – this is an on premise solution.
+On premise solutions are a thing of the past Attorneys today need a mobile app in addition to a web-based solution.
 If you make the decision to buy software that needs to be used on-premise, your people will not be able to work remotely with this kind of software.

-If you use cloud accounting software, you will have more flexibility for employees and the time of day (or night) that they want to work.
+The best law firm accounting software is now cloud-based.
+It provides more flexibility and ease of use for employees and the time of day (or night) that they want to work.

-3. How do you want the software to interact with bank accounts or other external websites?
+3. How do you want the software to interact with bank accounts, online payments, or other external websites?

 First, you need to make sure that your bank account can sync with the software.
 Then, how easily is it for you to assimilate data after the sync?
-Do you have to manually input data?
+Is data entry manual, not automated?
 For many people — you included — that should be a deal killer.
+Automated bank reconciliation is a must — not having it should be a non-starter.

 4. What data do you need to get out of the application?